LayerNext/docs/docs/10-AI-advanced-features/02-model-registration.md

 # Model Registration

 Model registration provides users with the flexibility to employ custom models for advanced AI features.
 This functionality enables users to train models tailored to their specific requirements.
-However, it is essential for users to comply with the guidelines and formats specified by Layernext for model registration.
-This ensures seamless integration and optimal performance of the custom models within the Layernext ecosystem.
+However, it is essential for users to comply with the guidelines and formats specified by LayerNext for model registration.
+This ensures seamless integration and optimal performance of the custom models within the LayerNext ecosystem.

 For custom models to function correctly, please follow our guidelines on the required folder structure and data formats given below.